Rayquaza01/enchanted-gemstones/README.md

 The game ends when you top out (a gem is locked in the 1st row, 4th column) or when you complete level 20 (marathon mode only).

+## Modes

+The game has two modes: **Marathon** and **Endless**.
+Marathon mode ends after beating level 20 (1000 gems broken total), or when you top out.
+Endless mode ends only when you top out.

+You can choose which mode you want on the main menu.

+## Levels

+The level increases by one every 50 gems broken.
+You can choose the starting level on the main menu.
+Using a different falling speed from the menu will not change the amounts of gems needed to pass each level.
+For example, if you started on level 15, you would still need 750 gems to get to level 16, and 1000 gems to beat endless.

+## High Scores

+5 high scores are saved for each mode along with three character names.
+When the game ends and you get a new high score for the mode you are playing, you will be taken to a screen where you can enter your name.

 # Links

  * [Itch page](https://rayquaza01.itch.io/enchanted-gemstones)